 6. The time the service begins and ends.

-A good time tracking system may help you meet EVV requirements.
-EVV approved technologies vary.
-Some states have a mandatory provider, and others leave it at the discretion of the home health or personal care organizations to decide the ideal provider.
+A good time-tracking system, such as Buddy Punch, may help you meet EVV requirements.
+EVV-approved technologies vary.
+Some states have a mandatory provision, and others leave it at the discretion of the home health or personal care organizations to decide the ideal provider.

 Now on to how to properly track time for your caregivers:

-Adopting a mobile time tracking app can help your caregivers and health workers accurately track time.
+Adopting a mobile time-tracking app can help caregivers and health workers accurately track time.
 With a mobile timesheet app, your employees can clock in and clock out straight from a smartphone; this can be a personal smartphone or a company-issued smartphone.
-A good time tracking app will have mobile apps that work on iPhone and Android phones or tablets.
+A good time-tracking app will have mobile apps that work on iPhone and Android phones or tablets.
 It should also be able to let users clock in and out even if they don’t have internet access.
 Too often this is forgotten.

-If you aren’t comfortable with employees using mobile time tracking app, then you may consider mounting a clock in kiosk app.
-A kiosk or terminal time clock could be a tablet that runs a time tracking an app on it.
-There’s no need to spend a lot of money on an expensive finger print or badge time clock.
-Employees are then assigned a unique code or PIN that allows them to clock.
+If you aren’t comfortable with employees using a mobile time-tracking app, then you may consider mounting a clock-in kiosk app.
+A kiosk or terminal time clock could be a tablet that runs a time-tracking app on it.
+There’s no need to spend a lot of money on an expensive fingerprint or badge time clock.
+Employees are then assigned a unique code or PIN that allows them to clock in.
 Some more advanced kiosk time tracking clocks can take a photo of the person clocking in to ensure they are who they say they are.
 With advanced artificial intelligence technology, it can be determined if the person clocking in is really who they say they are.
 The time card gets flagged if it’s determined that an impersonator is clocking in.

 In some cases, you may want a manager or supervisor to clock in/out for employees.
 There are many reasons why your health organization may wish to go this route.
 With this approach, the manager or supervisor would have access to a time tracking system, where they can clock in different employees.
 An ideal system will allow the supervisor to clock in multiple employees simultaneously.